What Happens After Your Child’s Autism Diagnosis?

 Some of the symptoms exhibited by a child diagnosed with ASD include:

-• Having trouble in social situations, such as not being able to read nonverbal clues or making eye contact
+• Having trouble in social situations, such as not being able to read nonverbal clues or make eye contact

 • Being inflexible and incapable of adjusting to routine changes